 When you break down the pricing for each option, you’ll see that the best value comes with the 5-day pass.
 At a cost that is just double the cost of the 1-day pass, you can clearly squeeze a lot more sightseeing into 5 days than you can in one.

-Let’s say you do the Hop-on Hop-off Bus Tour, the Art Institute, and the Shedd Aquarium.
-That would normally cost $115, so you’ve saved $6.
-Savings are savings, but $6 isn’t exactly worth getting excited about.
+Let’s say you do the Hop-on Hop-off Bus Tour, the Shoreline Architecture River Cruise, and the Shedd Aquarium.
+That would normally cost $130.87, so you’ve saved just less than $5.
+Savings are savings, but $5 isn’t exactly worth getting excited about, and that’s for the most expensive attractions.

 The 3-day pass saves you more again, and the 5-day pass is the best bang for your buck.